ylacombe/musicgen-dreamboothing/README.md

 ### Usage

 The training code present in this repository offers two options:
-- fine-tuning Musicgen without LoRA, in which case you can refer to the transformers docs [here](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen#generation) for Musicgen and [here](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen_melody#generation) for Musicgen Melody, in order to do inference on the newly fine-tuned checkpoint.
+- fine-tuning MusicGen without LoRA, in which case you can refer to the transformers docs [here](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen#generation) for MusicGen and [here](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen_melody#generation) for MusicGen Melody, in order to do inference on the newly fine-tuned checkpoint.
-- fine-tuning Musicgen with LoRA, in which case the following snippet indicates how to generate music:
+- fine-tuning MusicGen with LoRA, in which case the following snippet indicates how to generate music:

 ```python
 from peft import PeftConfig, PeftModel